• Lit Life Media

 In Japan, Irezumi, traditional Japanese tattoos, originated as a form of spiritual and decorative art.
 These tattoos often depicted mythical creatures, like dragons or koi fish, symbolizing strength, protection, and perseverance.

 During the Edo period (1603–1868), Irezumi became associated with the working class, especially firemen, who wore these tattoos as talismans for protection.
-Despite periods of prohibition, Japanese tattoo artists honed their craft, creating large-scale masterpieces that remain influential today.
+Despite periods of prohibition, Japanese tattoo artists honed their craft, creating large-scale masterpieces that remain influential to this day.

 Tattoos in the Western World